 Compared to the rest of the country, citizens of Linn Creek spend much less time in their cars: on average, their commute to work is only 18.73 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Linn Creek is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Linn Creek does not have a public transit system used by locals to get to and from work.